HPDFT91/TinderCloneT91Node/README.md

 This is a clone of the popular dating app Tinder, which allows users to find, like or dislike other users and chat if both parties like each other.

-This clone project features both the Tinder interfaces, i.e. Mobile and Web and is built using React-Native and ReactJS respectively with Nodejs as backend.
+This clone project features the Tinder Mobile interface built using React-Native with Nodejs as backend.

 This app clones the basic functionality of the official app as listed below: